-Sponsorship for programs/events is available through the Office of Teaching and Learning for programs and events that meet certain teaching and learning criteria.
-The Office of Teaching and Learning provides support for programs and events in the form of monetary support for programs and events which have a broad audience/broad impact or in the form of staff assistance.
-Staff assistance often includes help with event logistics, registration, and promotional support.
+Sponsorship for programs/events may be available through the Office of Teaching and Learning for programs and events that meet certain teaching and learning criteria.
+The Office of Teaching and Learning may provide monetary support for programs and events which have a broad audience/impact.
+Support in the form of staff assistance is also available.
+Staff assistance may include help with event logistics, registration, and promotional support.
 View a list of events OTL has supported in the past.

 - Center for Science and Mathematics Education (CSME)